simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-Under Kinchenjunga are secreted the caves in which the treasures are resting.
+Under Kinchenjunga are secreted the caves in which are resting the treasures.
 In stone coffins the cave dwellers are praying, torturing themselves in the name of the future.
 But the sun already has defined the future; not in secret caves but in full sunlight one perceives the worship and expectation of Maitreya-

 <a id="66">**66 ALTAI-HIMALAYA**</a>